— The Relics of Errus by Gordon Greenhill

 - Landembrost — Eastern most city of the continent, the northern half of the city belongs to Azhwana (See entry under Garlandium)

 The Rokan highlands are reported to be a dry hard land east of the Aracadian Mountains and very cold.
-Inhabited by the Rokan people, known by the slur Opsiercoms or “late comers” in Garlandium.
+Inhabited by the Rokan people, known in Garlandium as Opsiercoms or “late comers” (or more often by the slur “Opsies”).
 Many thousands of the Rokan diaspora live and work in Garlandium as part of an underclass of laborers and servants.
 Most of the Rokan highland eastward is unknown to Garlandian map makers.

 - Rokehaven — The Rokan capital city at the base of the River Holdrae as it passes out of the Aracadian Mountains.